electricimp/imp-central-impt/README.md

 > impt product create --help

-Usage: impt product create --name <product_name> [--descr <product_description>] [--debug] [--help]
+Usage: impt product create --name <product_name> [--descr <product_description>] [--output <mode>] [--help]

 Creates a new Product.
 Fails if Product with the specified Name already exists.

 Options:
   --help, -h    Displays description of the command.
 Ignores any other options.
                                                                        [boolean]
   --name, -n    Name of the Product.
 Must be unique among all Products owned by
-               the logged-in account.                        [string] [required] --descr, -s  Description of the Product.                              [string] --debug, -z  Displays debug info of the command execution.           [boolean]
+                the logged-in account.                       [string] [required] --descr, -s   Description of the Product.                             [string] --output, -z  Adjusts the command output. (may be repeated several times) [array] [choices: "minimal", "json", "debug"]
 ```

 ## Command Output ##